aptos-foundation/AIPs/aips/aip-60.md

 Any transaction that exceeds reduced `max_execution_gas` or `max_io_gas` will be rejected.
 Valid use cases that want to do larger amount of work will need to be split across multiple transactions.

+Full framework upgrade is more expensive than new wanted limits, and so special handling will be added (similarly to special transaction size).
+In the meantime, our multi-step proposal is going to first be increasing the limit, then executing framework upgrade, then reducing the limit back down.

 ## Reference Implementation

 Modifying two configs in [transaction.rs](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/aptos-gas-schedule/src/gas_schedule/transaction.rs#L176)